skeleton1231/go-iam-microservice/README.md

 IAM = **I**dentity and **A**access **M**management

-IAM is an identity and access management system developed based on Go language, which is used to authorize resource access. **The latest stable version is: v1.6.2, it is recommended to install and test based on the stable version**.
+IAM is an identity and access management system developed based on Go language, which is used to authorize resource access.

 Note here:
 - If you are a reader of the "Go language project development practice" column of Geek Time, please use the v1.1.0 version (tag)